-I of course had to create my own twist on these Hot Cross Buns as traditionally they are created with dried fruits such as raisins – which are 100% absolutely not my thing however, so please say hello to these non-raisin buns 😉
+I of course had to create my own twist on these Vegan Hot Cross Buns as traditionally they are created with dried fruits such as raisins – which are 100% absolutely not my thing however, so please say hello to these raisin free hot cross buns!

 Did you know: Where does the Hot Cross Buns Tradition come from?

 The origins of hot cross buns may go back as far as the 12th century.
 According to the story, an Anglican monk baked the buns and marked them with a cross in honour of Good Friday.
 Over time they gained popularity, and eventually became a symbol of the Easter weekend.